Elpidio Quirino: Post-presidency and death (1953–1956)

 The present tomb of Elpidio Quirino at the Libingan ng mga Bayani.

 Following his failed bid for re-election, Quirino retired to private life.
 He offered his dedication to serve the Filipino people, becoming the "Father of Foreign Service" in the Philippines.

 In the evening of February 29, 1956, Quirino was preparing to attend a meeting when he suffered a massive heart attack.
 He died shortly thereafter at 6:35 pm, at the age of 65, at his retirement house in Novaliches, Quezon City.
 President Ramon Magsaysay later declared March 1 to 15 as a "period of national mourning", wherein all flags at all government establishments in the country were flown at half-mast as a sign of mourning.
 Quirino's remains lay in state at the Malacañang Palace from March 2 to 4.
 On March 5, a necrological service was held for him at the Legislative Building in Manila and his remains were later interred at the Manila South Cemetery.

+Quirino's tomb at Manila South Cemetery.

 On February 29, 2016, his remains were relocated and reinterred at a special tomb site in the Libingan ng mga Bayani in Taguig, in time for the 60th anniversary of his death.